cdl-geneseo/geneseo-dictionary/S/Scammer.md

 # Scammer

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Scammer

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 1. (n.)
 Woman who uses men to buy beer, then leaves them. &quot;I was such a scammer at the Vital Spot last night, I almost felt bad for those guys.&quot; F 89, apparently recorded elsewhere without reference to alcohol, but source for this other usage not given.
 2. (n.)
 Man who tries to make a good impression on a woman. &quot;He picked me up in his new Camaro but I could tell he was just a scammer.&quot; Source: Dictionary of Geneseo English 1996.
 Obsolete Fall 2006.
 Dinki.